omarkohl/rationality-freiburg.de/website/content/en/events/2022-10-15-hike-with-karlsruhe-rationality/index.md

 **UPDATE 24.09:** Please note that this event was postponed from October 1st to October 15th!

-Maybe you also want to join the [ACX meetup]({{< ref "/events/2022-10-14-acx-astral-codex-ten-meetup" >}}) on the evening before this hike!
+You may also want to join the [ACX meetup]({{< ref "/events/2022-10-14-acx-astral-codex-ten-meetup" >}}) on the evening before this hike!

-This will be a common event with [Karlsruhe Rationality](https://www.lesswrong.com/groups/kw7Zb8DLmZtsK8g3R).
+This will be a joint event with [Karlsruhe Rationality](https://www.lesswrong.com/groups/kw7Zb8DLmZtsK8g3R).

-Details will be published here once the event is closer.

-The hike will be beginner friendly, e.g. 10km with 500m altitude change.
+We will meet at the Schwabentor, then hike up to Roßkopf, from there to St.
+Ottilien where depending on the weather we can stay to have a drink or eat and then back to the starting point.

+The entire tour will be about 11 km (6.8 miles) with 550 meters (1800 feet) elevation gain and the same in elevation loss.

+At a leisurely pace it will take us 4 - 5 hours.

+![Route: Schwabentor (A), Roßkopf (1), St. Ottilien (2), Schwabentor (B)](map.png 'Route: Schwabentor (A), Roßkopf (1), St. Ottilien (2), Schwabentor (B)')

+Source: kompass.de

 ## Other